 With most of these activities close the center of the city, I did want to include one mini road trip.
 Berry Springs is local hot springs located less than 50km from the city.
 They have been recommended to me by many locals and even though I never actually made it there myself, I would like to pass the recommendation on.

 There is a variety of hostel available in Darwin from party hostels to the quiet hideaways.
 You’ll notice most of the hotels and hostels will have pools.
 That’s because it’s an absolute necessity, surviving Darwin without a dip can be very hard.

-If you’re looking at staying in a hostel, I would have recommended the YHA Darwin but that no longer exists.
+If you’re looking at staying in a hostel and looking for a party, I would recommend the YHA Darwin.
 During my last visit to Darwin, I did meet amazing people that stayed at Dingo Moon Lodge and wished I stayed here.
 It’s run by backpackers working for accommodation so don’t expect any too fancy but expect a lot of atmosphere and late night dips in the pool!

 If you’re looking to upgrade to a nicer hotel, I can definitely recommend Mantra Pandanas with an amazing rooftop pool.